dudushy/minecraft-server/README.md

 # cracked-minecraft-server
-How to create and host a cracked minecraft server from scratch.
+How to create and host a cracked minecraft server with skins from scratch.

 ## Topics
 - [Dependences](#depedences)